 Jim and Mary have worked with the American Lung Association in Arizona to speak with loved ones of those living with COPD, lung cancer and other lung diseases.
 Below are tips the Nelsons have learned throughout their experience and shared with others caring for someone with a chronic illness.

 It's OK to ask for help

 With a business and a sick husband, Mary's plate was full.
 Like most caregivers, she tried to assume more tasks at home and in the office while not letting Jim know she was struggling.
 This wasn't good for either of them, but they learned to work through it by keeping the lines of communication open.
 "As a caregiver, you need help and you need to not be afraid to ask for it," Mary said.
 This can mean hiring someone to shovel the snow or taking on fewer projects at work, Jim said.
 Caregivers can't do it all and they should acknowledge that up front.
-You can also find a support group of COPD caregivers going through something similar.

 Learn as much as you can